evanpurkhiser/dots/README.md

 will automagically be appended to the `base/bash/bashrc` file upon installation.

 Shebangs will be removed from the first line of the file being appended.

-#### Extending with explicit append points

-If a configuration file isn't procedural (in that you can't just append more configuration options to the end) such as a XML or JSON file, then you will need to use 'explicit append points'.
-This allows you to tell installer where to insert a subsequent configuration file contents.

-There are two types of explicit append points: default and named.

-##### Default append points

-One 'default' append point may be defined per configuration file.
-This is the point where subsequent configuration files will be inserted into the file.

-The default append point is denoted by a `!!@@` with no trailing characters.

-##### Named append points

-One or more 'named' append points may be defined per configuration file.
-This allows you to include multiple subsequent configuration files into the file.

-The named append point is denoted by a `!!@@` followed by a name.
-That same name should be appended to the subsequent configuration file names prefixed with a dot.

-For example, if you have a `bashrc` file that includes a `!!@@aliases` then the subsequent file that would be inserted at that append point would have the file name `bashrc.aliases`.

 ### Overriding